 Of course that $128 million number is if the Nats make no moves for free agents, and that is unlikely.
-We are calling the 2022 season a “transitional” year as the team finds its footing and figures out who/what they have when Stephen Strasburg returns off of the 60-day IL from his thoracic outlet surgery.
+We are calling the 2022 season a “transitional” year as the team finds its footing and figures out who/what they have when/if Stephen Strasburg can return off of the 60-day IL from his thoracic outlet surgery.
 He is the key to so much for the future of this team.
 But TOS is a low success rate that could put Strasburg’s future as the team’s biggest question mark.

 “We have to get our ducks in order, and we have to make good, intelligent trades, and deals to retool this thing, to get back in the hunt, and win some more championships.
 That’s our goal,” Rizzo said last week.

 Yes, Rizzo has been using that “retool” word and claims this is not a rebuild.
 One recent divergence from Rizzo is that he has shown a quicker response recently to struggling players.
 He optioned both Tanner Rainey and Wander Suero to the minors as the pair of relievers have struggled.
 In the past, Rizzo has seemed to give nine lives to players like Henry Rodriguez, Danny Espinosa, and Michael A. Taylor.
 We are not sure how many lives Victor Robles and Carter Kieboom have used up.
 Robles at times has earned demotions multiple times, but Rizzo has kept him in the big leagues.
 For Kieboom, he has not been the same since his Friday night error in the 9th inning in Atlanta.
 One thought is he just cannot handle the game when the pressure is raised.